Where No Man Has Gone Before: Production and casting

 Other cast members included Paul Carr as Navigator Lee Kelso, Lloyd Haynes as Communications Officer Alden and Andrea Dromm as Yeoman Smith (Alden and Smith were intended to be regulars in the show, but were replaced by Uhura and Janice Rand, respectively).
 The episode also is the first time long-running background actor Eddie Paskey appeared; his character would later be identified as Lt.
 Leslie.

 The costumes from the first pilot were used in "Where No Man Has Gone Before" with the exception of the insignias in two respects – the outlines were gold in the first pilot but black in the second, and the insignia symbols for engineering and sciences were reversed for the series proper.
-Completely new uniforms and insignia would be unveiled when the series was green-lighted, with the colors altered and black collars introduced.
+Completely new uniforms and insignia would be unveiled when the series was approved, with the colors altered and black collars introduced.
 Most of the Enterprise sets were also reused from "The Cage", while Sickbay was the only major set constructed for the episode.
 Like "The Cage", the episode was shot at Desilu's Culver City studios.

 The episode was directed by James Goldstone.
 He was hired primarily to get his opinion on which of the first three scripts should be the second pilot.
-While his best friend Stephen Kandel wrote "Mudd's Women", Goldstone agreed "Where no man has gone before" was the right choice.
+While his best friend Stephen Kandel wrote "Mudd's Women", Goldstone agreed "Where No Man Has Gone Before" was the right choice.
 Ernest Haller, who had won the Oscar for Best Color Cinematography on the movie Gone with the Wind (1939), served as director of photography for the episode.
 He had been brought in out of semi-retirement at Goldstone's recommendation at the last minute, after attempts to locate a cameraman had proved problematic.
 Robert H. Justman was credited as assistant director.

 Shooting started on July 19, 1965, several days later than originally scheduled.
 During the filming of this episode, a wasp's nest high in the rafters of the studio was somehow disturbed, and many cast and crew members suffered stings as a result.
 As this happened on a Friday, the weekend break allowed time for the swelling to go down; Shatner, however, required additional makeup to hide the stings during shooting the following Monday.
 Filming finished late on July 28, 1965; the final footage filmed was part of the fight between Kirk and Mitchell.
 While the schedule allowed seven days to shoot the episode, it required nine, which was Justman's original estimate.
 The episode cost around $300,000, around half the money spent on making "The Cage".

 In a 1988 TV special, The Star Trek Saga: From One Generation to the Next, series creator Gene Roddenberry said that, as with the first pilot, this one still had a lot of science fiction elements in it, but at least it ended with Kirk in a bare-knuckle fistfight with Mitchell and that's what sold NBC on Star Trek.